conda-forge/conda-smithy/news/cirun.rst

 * The team name for cirun was fixed.
 Previously the team name passed had -feedstock in it and also did not support teams as maintainers.
-  For teams like conda-forge/r, if they are added to a feedstock after Cirun is configured, the feedstock needs to be reconfigured.
+  For teams like conda-forge/r, if they are added to a feedstock after Cirun is configured, the feedstock needs to be reconfigured (#1794).

 **Security:**